4oddy/password-genetator-cs/README.md

 # password-genetator-c-
-this is my first c# project
+This is my first c# project
-this program generates password using only digits,letters or using letters and digits max length of password - 30 symbols
+This project generates password using only digits,letters or using letters and digits Max length of password - 30 symbols